elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- I'm coming to you.
+- I come to you.

 - {:.sp} The Woman Reciter.